Hibernian FC & Canon Hannan

 But the strains took their toll and at the age of only 55, he passed away on 24th June 1891.
 He had contracted influenza in the spring and refused to convalesce sufficiently.
 He was struck down by pneumonia and on medical advice retreated to the home of fellow priests Canon Smith and Father Mullen in Dunfermline but he never recovered.
 The last rites were read by his friend, the Jesuit Father Whyte of Sacred Heart in Lauriston.
 His funeral took place 2 days later, attended by a Who’s Who of the Scottish Catholic church, and the great and the good of the Edinburgh establishment, a tribute to the success of his efforts to build bridges between the Catholic and Protestant communities in the city and beyond.
 Some 2000 mourners followed the cortege from the church to his burial plot in the Grange cemetery, with thousands reported in the press as lining the route.

 Following his death, a 14 foot high memorial was erected in the cemetery, and each year there is a service to mark his passing on the closest suitable date to 24th June.
-His birthday is also commemorated each year by a mass in our church a few days beforehand.
+His birthday is also commemorated each year by Holy Mass at St Patrick’s a few days beforehand.